 “The screen is a magic medium.
 It has such power that it can retain interest as it conveys emotions and moods that no other art form can hope to tackle.” – Stanley Kubrick

-Here at the Union Cinema, our film series and festivals compose the identity of who we are.
-Everybody has different tastes and for each of those tastes we have a series and festival to satisfy.
+Here at the Union Cinema, we are firm believers in accommodating to the tastes of all film-lovers.
 Every one of our films falls into a category, sometimes many categories, and it is with these categories we strive to help you find the film flavor that is just right for you.

 *Please note that any of our foreign films will be in their native language with English subtitles